Co-Ownership of Property in Texas

 Heirship Property

 What happens if a person dies both without a will and without a survivorship provision in their deed?
-Such property may be “heirship property” and, without curative measures, may be unsellable except perhaps privately by means of a deed without warranties or quitclaim.
+Such property may be heirship property and, without curative measures, may be unsellable except perhaps privately by means of a quitclaim or deed without warranties.

 Adding Someone to the Deed

-Clients often ask that their spouse or other person be “added to the deed” so that the other person will have co-ownership and inheritance rights.
-Prior to the adoption of the Estates Code, the old common law method was for the owner to transfer the property out to a third party (the attorney or some other trusted individual) who then transferred the property back into the two desired names with JTWROS language.
+Clients often ask that their spouse or other person be “added to the deed” so that the other person has co-ownership and inheritance rights.
+Prior to adoption of the Estates Code, the old method was for the owner to transfer the property out to a third party (the attorney or some other trusted individual) who then transferred the property back into the two desired names with JTWROS language.
 Why this circuitous route?
-Because the common law required that JTWROS be established at the “inception of title”-i.e., at the outset, when title was first received from the previous owner.
+Because the common law required that JTWROS be established at the inception of title.

-Now, pursuant to Estates Code Section 112.051, the owning spouse may deed the property directly into his or her name together with the name of the receiving spouse (i.e., both spouses are listed as grantees with rights of survivorship) and, so long as both spouses recite terms and sign this “written agreement,” the statutory requirements are satisfied and JTWROS is created, with the names of both spouses appearing on the same deed.
+The Estates Code changed matters.
+The owning spouse may deed the property directly into his or her own name together with the name of the receiving spouse (i.e., both spouses are listed as grantees with expressly-stated rights of survivorship) and, so long as both spouses recite terms and sign the deed as a written agreement, the statutory requirements are satisfied.
+JTWROS has been created with the names of both spouses appearing on the same deed.
 Care needs to be used in drafting this instrument so that all statutory requirements are satisfied.
-In this circumstance, the deed is both a conveyance and an agreement between the parties.

-Regardless of whether the result is tenancy in common or JTWROS, a co-owner that has been added to a deed does not automatically become liable on the loan on the property.
+Regardless of whether the result is tenancy in common or JTWROS, a co-owner that has been added to a deed does not become liable on any loan or lien that may exist against the property.
 Liability on a loan occurs only when a note is signed.
-No signature on a note, no liability to the bank.
-As has been pointed out elsewhere, title and debt are distinct concepts and can be severed.
+No signature on the note, no liability to the bank.
+Title and debt are distinct and severable concepts.

 Percentage Ownership